 Inglis Falls Conservation Area is some of the Inglis land.
 Enjoy a hike on the more than seven kilometres of trails which connect to the Bruce Trail for longer hikes.
 This area of the Niagara Escarpment is home to many species of ferns.
 Picnic facilities and a visitor information centre are by the parking area.
 (Parking fees apply.)

 Weavers Creek Falls

-The forty-hectare park of old-growth forest was donated to the city over a century ago.
-Weavers Creek winds through the park in the heart of Owen Sound.
+Forty-hectare Harrison Park is a stand of old-growth forest donated Owen Sound over a century ago.
+Weavers Creek winds through the park in the heart of the city.
 Trout and salmon are often seen in the spring attempting their upstream migration to spawn.

 Local hiking trails and the Bruce Trail run through the park.
-There are basketball and tennis courts, an outdoor pool, children’s playground, and even mini-golf.
-The park also has a bird sanctuary, duck pond, paddle boats and a full service campground.
+Find basketball and tennis courts, an outdoor pool, children’s playground, and even mini-golf.
+The park has so many thing to do.
+There is a bird sanctuary, duck pond, paddle boats and a full service campground as well.
 Harrison Park Inn is open year-round for dining.

-To reach the second viewing spot at the base of the falls, follow the Bruce Trail into the conservation area for about 250 metres.
+The second viewing spot is at the base of the falls deeper into the conservation area.
+From the upper lookout, follow the Bruce Trail for about 250 metres.
 A trail marked with a blue blaze (the Memorial Forest Side Trail) veers sharply right through a crevice.
 Walk down the steep hill and over loose rock to the falls.

-The most northerly waterfall on our Grey County waterfall tour is Indian Falls.
+This is the most northerly Grey County waterfall on our road trip.
 It is a beautiful 15-metre, horseshoe-shaped, bridal-veil waterfall.
-The soft shale beneath the hard limestone of the Niagara Escarpment is being eroded back, like Niagara Falls but on a much smaller scale.
+The soft shale beneath the hard limestone of the Niagara Escarpment is being eroded back, like Niagara Falls, but on a much smaller scale.
 The flow in the summer and early fall is only a trickle but that’s when the rock layers can really be seen.